mojaloop/reporting/README.md

 - Streaming.
 The DB lib supports streaming, so does koa.
 This will be especially important for large reports.
 - Streams in the logger.
-- Default values in query templates.
-This would be much better supported by using an existing, well-tested, proven templating engine and porting existing queries to said templating engine.
-    (And perhaps phasing out support for the custom templates here).
-Also consider finding out whether Jaspersoft Studio uses an existing engine that we can replace our implementation with.
 - Measure test coverage
 - Logger: enable printing of requests as cURL- perhaps by providing a custom handler thingie
 - Eslint.
 Side-note: make sure 'no-floating-promises' is enabled.